Blackfell/warpi/README.md

 cd warpi && ./setup.sh
 ```

+Hit Y and go for coffee.

 When asked, always install tools like tshark, Kismet etc. with elevated (may
-be called SUID) privilege and just agree to install everything OK?
+be called SUID) privilege and if you're asked about adding a user to a group,
+that user should be 'pi' without the quotes.
+Just agree everything OK?

 Now when you reboot your Pi, it will automagically run kismet as a service.